NOAA-OWP/topmodel/docs/VARIABLE_ROLES.md

 13. **output_to_file**:  These are output variables that the model writes to a file.
 These could potentially overlap with the **output_to_bmi** variables, but the goal is to allow only one role name for each variable.

-14. **parameter_adjustable**:  In mathematics (see References), the word parameter often has a specialized meaning and the phrases “control parameter”, “design parameter”, “fitting parameter” or “model parameter” are synonyms.
+14. **parameter_adjustable**:  In mathematics (see References), the word *parameter* often has a specialized meaning and the phrases “control parameter”, “design parameter”, “fitting parameter” or “model parameter” are synonyms.
 The simplest concrete example is the general equation for a line:  `y = m*x + b`.
 Here, `x` is the independent (or input) variable, `y` is the dependent (or output) variable and `m`and `b` are parameters (slope and y-intercept).
 To use the equation for a line, `m` and `b` are first set or fixed and then the equation is evaluated for different values of `x`.
 Another example is the general power-law equation:  `y = c * x^p`, where `c` is the coefficient and `p` is the power.
-When we use a general function class like this, we often “adjust” the parameters to “fit” data that we have for `x` and `y`.
+When we use a general function class like this, we often *adjust* the parameters to *fit* data that we have for `x` and `y`.
-A distinguishing feature of parameters is that they are fixed at the beginning of a model run, but are often adjusted/varied between model runs to calibrate or “fit” the model so that predictions match observations as closely as possible.
+A distinguishing feature of parameters is that they are fixed at the beginning of a model run, but are often adjusted/varied between model runs to calibrate or *fit* the model so that predictions match observations as closely as possible.
 A model should assign this role name to any parameter that it allows to be varied for calibration.
 Note:  It would be good to have a `get_var_min()` and `get_var_max()` function in BMI, especially for use with adjustable parameters.
 Note:  If no variables have this role, it indicates that the model cannot be calibrated.
-A role name like **not_set** or “internal” could be used as a placeholder to simplify BMI implementation.

 15. **parameter_fixed**:  This role name is used for the purpose of indicating that the given model parameter is to be held fixed and not adjusted for model calibration.
 The only difference between the roles **fixed parameter** and **constant** is that the value of a fixed parameter could potentially be varied but is deliberately held fixed, while a constant always has a fixed value.
 Density of water could potentially qualify as having this role, since it is often assumed to have a fixed value even though it can change with temperature.

-16. **state**:  A computational model is usually trying to represent the “state” of some physical system, and to predict how the variables that describe this system state vary over time.
+16. **state**:  A computational model is usually trying to represent the *state* of some physical system, and to predict how the variables that describe this system state vary over time.
 For example, the air in a piston may be modeled with the Ideal Gas Law, `PV = nRT`, and the state of the piston-air system is described by the variables `P` (pressure), `V` (volume), `T` (temperature) and `n` (amount of substance) as well as the ideal gas constant, `R`.
 This example shows that state variables don’t necessarily change over time, because it is possible for two of these to be held fixed while the other two are allowed to vary.
 (They are still describing the system state when fixed.)